metekamil/InsertCoinFX_download/README.md

 ![alt text](https://raw.githubusercontent.com/metekamil/InsertCoinFX_download/master/screenshots/version100.jpg)

 # Usage
 After installation asign the keyboard buttons that are assigned to your coin buttons and the utility will play the sounds when they are pressed.
+In my case I had XPadder map joystick buttons to keyboard characters so this worked for my setup.
 The utility has a total of 8 different sounds of coins being inserted that are played at random.

 # Downloads